kyverno/website/content/en/docs/installation/methods.md

 helm search repo kyverno -l
 ```

 Choose one of the installation configuration options based upon your environment type and availability needs.
-For a production installation, see the [High Availability](#high-availability) section.
-For a non-production installation, see the [Standalone](#standalone) section below for additional details.
+- For a production installation, see below [High Availability](#high-availability) section.
+- For a non-production installation, see below [Standalone](#standalone) section for additional details.

+{{% alert title="Note" color="warning" %}}
 When deploying Kyverno to certain Kubernetes platforms such as EKS, AKS, or OpenShift; or when using certain GitOps tools such as ArgoCD, additional configuration options may be needed or recommended.
 See the [Platform-Specific Notes](platform-notes.md) section for additional details.
+{{% /alert %}}

 After Kyverno is installed, you may choose to also install the Kyverno [Pod Security Standard policies](../../pod-security.md), an optional chart containing the full set of Kyverno policies which implement the Kubernetes [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/).